Are we all just afraid of the dark?

 The thing is, lighting—or light waste or skyglow (the artificial brightness of the night sky that’s caused by light pollution)—has become somewhat of an issue.
 “Ultimately our goal is to no longer be necessary,” Strasser says.
-“Ideally, our mission is the return of the nighttime sky to levels people haven’t seen for 100 years.”
-But as the nonprofit kicks off its 30th year, it looks beyond the stars to even more environmental concerns.
+“Ideally our mission is the return of the nighttime sky to levels people haven’t seen for 100 years.”
+But as the nonprofit passed its 30th year, it looked beyond the stars to even more environmental concerns.

 gb&d: When did light pollution become an issue?

 Strasser: It’s hard to say.
 I have a turn-of-the-century woodcutting from a magazine or book that talks about how lighthouses can draw birds in and cause disruption.
 The problem has been noted as long as there’s been artificial light at night, but whether or not it’s been seen as something that warrants tremendous concern or control is an ongoing battle.
 People need to be made aware that you can have both proper lighting and minimal impact.

 I live in Tucson, a municipality of more than a million people, and I can see the Milky Way from my driveway every night.
 Just because there are a lot of people doesn’t mean there has to be bad lighting practices that obscure the heavens and waste resources and money.